-Identity theft and fraudulent bank transactions are among the fasted growing crimes in the U.S. Below you will find a few tips from Welch State Bank to help keep your identity and your money safe.
-Your security is important to us.
+Identity theft and fraudulent bank transactions are among the fasted growing crimes in the U.S. Below you will find a few tips help keep your identity and your money safe.

 Creating a secure passcode